mbareford/container-blogs/hpc_container_factory.md

 </details>

 The `post` section of the definition file specifies the container OS (Ubuntu 20.04 in this case) as well as the GCC compiler (major) version.
-Subsequent commands install Miniconda3, CMake 3.18.4 and the GROMACS 2021.1 *source code*.
+Subsequent commands install Miniconda3, CMake 3.18.4 and the GROMACS 2021.1 *source* code.
 The installation of the GROMACS source is handled by a simple script called
 `source.sh`.

 <details>